JTCyberTech/Cybersecurity-Home-Labs/Guided-Labs/Ethical Hacking/Bash Shell Script/AutoPilot DevOps/Readme.md

 - Useful: When doing a lot of changing within a file without doing it manually.

-- Use: Substitution, find, replace the content within the files.
+- Uses: Substitution, find, replace the content within the files.

 Example:

 On PuTTY in order to create a new txt file named "dummy":

 - Type in: ```vi dummy.txt``` and Enter.
-  - vi: visual editor, can edit an existing file or create a new file from scratch.
+  - ```vi```: visual editor, can edit an existing file or create a new file from scratch.
-  - dummy.txt: using visual editor to create a txt file named "dummy".
+  - ```dummy.txt```: using visual editor to create a txt file named "dummy".

 <p align="center">
 <br/>